All aboard the Santa Express!

 Are the cars heated?

 Basic coach class cars are preheated before boarding.
 Cars can be very warm when you first get on.
 Depending on outdoor temperature, wind speed, and direction, cars can cool off before we get back to the station.
 Our best advice is to dress in layers.
 The floors are concrete, so wear warm footwear.
-Our first class coach car has onboard heating, and is constantly heated.
+Our first class coach cars have onboard heating, and are constantly heated.

 Will the “Polar Express” book be read?

 Due to copyright constraints, the “Polar Express” book is no longer read.